hasura/eff/README.md

 `eff` is a work-in-progress implementation of an *extensible effect system* for Haskell, a general-purpose solution for tracking effects at the type level and handling them in flexible ways.
 Compared to other effect systems currently available, `eff` differentiates itself in the following respects:

   - `eff` is **really fast**.
-Built on top of low-level primitives added to the GHC RTS to support capturing slices of the call stack, `eff` is performant by design.
+Built on top of [low-level primitives added to the GHC RTS][gh:proposal] to support capturing slices of the call stack, `eff` is performant by design.
 Using a direct implementation of delimited control allows it to be fast without relying on fickle compiler optimizations to eliminate indirection.

     Traditional effect system microbenchmarks fail to capture the performance of real code, as they are so small that GHC often ends up inlining everything.
 In real programs, GHC compiles most effect-polymorphic code via dictionary passing, not specialization, causing the performance of other effect systems to degrade beyond what microbenchmarks would imply. `eff` takes care to allow GHC to generate efficient code without the need for whole-program specialization.